 Articles are written collaboratively by the EIA editors.
 More information on our team, their individual bios, and our approach to writing can be found on our About pages.
 We also welcome feedback and all articles include a bibliography (see below).

-A self-taught painter and sculptor, Krishen Khanna rose to prominence as a member of the Bombay Progressive Artists’ Group (PAG), which sought to develop a distinctly Indian vocabulary of Modernist art in the post-Independence era.
-Using a mix of graphite, charcoal and oil paints, his works captured the social and political climate of the nation in the 1940s and 1950s.
-Khanna’s work has a pronounced narrative element and draws inspiration from a variety of sources, including biblical tales and wedding band players in Delhi.
+A self-taught painter and sculptor, Krishen Khanna is an Indian Modernist artist who rose to prominence as a member of the Bombay Progressive Artists’ Group (PAG).
+Using graphite, charcoal and oil paints, his works have captured the social and political climate of the nation from the 1940s and 1950s onwards.
+Spanning a nearly eighty-year career, Khanna’s work draws inspiration from a variety of sources, including biblical tales and wedding band players, and has a pronounced narrative element.

 Bibliography